In-Kind Benefits (Fringe Benefits) 2015

 The value of accessories is added to the car's replacement price insofar as their value exceeds €850.00.
 However, if any rebate granted to the employer on the accessories exceeds the ordinary cash rebate or the equivalent, the value of the accessories should be equated with their usual recommended retail prices.

 If the employer pays all the expenses, the benefit is an Unlimited benefit (Vapaa autoetu / Fri bilförmån).
-If the employee at least pays for the fuel, it is a Limited benefit (Auton käyttöetu / Förmån att använda bil).
+If the employee at least pays for the energy to run the vehicle, it is a Limited benefit (Auton käyttöetu / Förmån att använda bil).

 If the employee pays back an amount of money to the employer, this amount should be subtracted from the taxable value of the unlimited or limited company car benefit.

-For the purposes of valuation, private kilometrage includes commuting to and from work.
+For purposes of valuation, private kilometres include commuting to and from work.

 The value of the company car benefit is increased by €450.00 per month or 30 cents per kilometre if a driver engaged by the employer takes charge of the driving.